akhamar/orange-xgs-pon/30_was_onu/31_mod.md

 The explanations (English) are available here: [readme](https://github.com/djGrrr/8311-was-110-firmware-builder)

-You will need the ability to use 7zip (windows or linux) to extract the firmware and a console able to connect and transfert using an `ssh` command.
+You will need the ability to use 7zip (windows or linux) to extract the firmware and a console able to connect and transfert using an `ssh/scp` command.

 # Preparing the host